 Getting a cash advance in Chicago is more expensive than getting a traditional loan.
 These are the general rates and fees that apply to cash advances:

-- Collection fees.
-If your bank account does not have sufficient money to honor a debit or check payment, your lender can charge a collection fee.
-This is limited to $25.
+Nonsufficient funds(NSF) fees.
+If your payment bounces, your lender can charge up to $25 in NSF.
 The lender cannot process a check or debit more than twice, and cannot charge this fee more than once.

 Rollover fee.
 Illinois state laws don’t allow payday loans to be rolled over.